HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 YASM is about as popular as both NASM & FASM, however the utility is more important for a general assembly language to learn.
 In general, I'd learn YASM or FASM.
 Followed by ARM if necessary.

+<details><summary>More</summary>

+Personal Recommendation:
+Learn C, C++, and Python, then [Rust](https://github.com/anshulrgoyal/rust-web-developer-roadmap)/[Go](https://roadmap.sh/golang)

+You'll need C and C++ for legacy hardware, games, and Windows stuff.
+Python is just good to have.
+Rust is convienent, powerful, it might replace C/C++ 'Go' for the same reasons, it's another modern language to know that may transition over into Carbon's release.

+Go is easier to learn than Rust due to simplicity, but it also has similiar effectiveness to Rust and C. (Meaning it's faster than Python). </details>

 ### Funny quotes

 ``` The proper answer is never to utilize these skid forums and tutorials on how to "hack games".
 You might learn a little, but you will also learn many incorrect things.
 Don't be a victim of information pollution and people trying to monetize mediocre content. ```